jonc/osboids/README.md

-	birds-enable or /118 enable                     ;enable the flocking simulation if disabled birds-disable or /118 disable                   ;stop all birds and remove them from the scene birds-prim <name> or /118 prim <name>           ;change the bird prim to a prim already rezzed in the scene birds-stats or /118 stats                       ;show some statistics (needs work) birds-framerate <num> or /118 framerate <num>   ;only update the flock positions every <num> frames ;only really useful for photography and debugging bird ;behaviour
+	birds-enable or /118 enable                     ;enable the flocking simulation if disabled birds-disable or /118 disable                   ;stop all birds and remove them from the scene birds-prim <name> or /118 prim <name>           ;change the bird prim to a prim already rezzed in the scene birds-stats or /118 stats                       ;show all the parameters and list the bird prim names and uuids birds-framerate <num> or /118 framerate <num>   ;only update the flock positions every <num> frames ;only really useful for photography and debugging bird ;behaviour